New York Liberty: Media coverage

 On March 12, 2024, it was announced that Liberty games would be broadcast on WNYW and WWOR beginning with the 2024 season.

 On June 4, 2024, the Liberty launched their direct-to-consumer service "Liberty Live", which would be the streaming home of the New York Liberty.

 Previously, games had been broadcast on MSG Network and the YES Network.
 Broadcasters for the Liberty games are Chris Shearn and Julianne Viani.

-Some Liberty games are broadcast nationally on CBS, CBS Sports Network, Ion Television, ESPN, ESPN2 and ABC.
+Some Liberty games are broadcast nationally on CBS (WCBS-TV), CBS Sports Network, Ion Television (WPXN-TV), ESPN, ESPN2, ABC (WABC-TV), NBA TV, Amazon Prime Video, NBC (WNBC), USA, or NBCSN.

 New York Emmy Awards

 Media partners of the New York Liberty have been nominated for New York Sports Emmy Awards for their coverage of the New York Liberty.